pytorch/torchdynamo/benchmarks/README.md

 **Training Commands**
 * Torchscript (with TorchDynamo capture) NVFuser Training - `python benchmarks/timm_models.py --float32 -dcuda --training --nvfuser --speedup-dynamo-ts --use-eval-mode --isolate`
 * AOTAutograd Torchscript NVFuser Training - `python benchmarks/timm_models.py --float32 -dcuda --training --nvfuser --accuracy-aot-ts-mincut --use-eval-mode --isolate`

-As evident from the above scripts, there are a lot of flags.
-In order to support apples-to-apples comparison, we provide another wrapper over the benchmark infra called runner.py.
-We will update the commands for the latest and most relevant compilers in runner.py. runner.py also has graph utilities to visualize and compare results.
-Some of the example commands are

-* Training compilers on TIMM models - `python benchmarks/runner.py --suites=timm_models --training --dtypes=float32 --output-dir=timm_logs`
-* AOTAutograd Training compiler on TIMM models - `python benchmarks/runner.py --suites=timm_models --training --dtypes=float32 --compilers=aot_nvfuser --output-dir=timm_logs`

-### Training
-* TorchInductor + Triton
-* NVFuser

-### Inference
-TODO (which configs do we advertise?)